Swan Song (2021 Todd Stephens film)

 Swan Song is a 2021 American drama film, written, directed, and produced by Todd Stephens.
 It stars Udo Kier, Jennifer Coolidge, Linda Evans, Michael Urie, Ira Hawkins, and Stephanie McVay.

 It had its world premiere at South by Southwest on March 17, 2021.
 It was released in a limited release on August 6, 2021, prior to video on demand on August 13, 2021, by Magnolia Pictures.

 Plot

 Retired hairdresser Pat Pitsenbarger, once renowned as the "Liberace of Sandusky", takes a long walk to style his former client's hair for her funeral.

 Cast

 Release

 The film had its world premiere at South by Southwest on March 17, 2021.
 Prior to, Magnolia Pictures acquired worldwide distribution rights to the film.
 It was released in a limited release on August 6, 2021, prior to video on demand on August 13, 2021.

 Reception

 Swan Song received positive reviews from film critics.
 On Metacritic, the film holds a rating of 65 out of 100, based on 26 critics, indicating "generally favorable reviews".

 Accolades

-On December 14, 2021, Udo Kier was nominated for an Independent Spirit Award for Best Male Lead.
+On December 14, 2021, Udo Kier was nominated for an Independent Spirit Award for Best Male Lead and Stephens for an Independent Spirit Award for Best Screenplay.
 On January 21, 2022, the film itself was nominated for a GLAAD Media Award for Outstanding Film – Limited Release.